sybrew/the-seo-framework/readme.txt

 			* This has been handled correctly, so you won't notice anything from this bug upon upgrade.
 		* With WPMUdev Domain Mapping, when no scheme has been preferred in mapping selection, the SEO settings preferred scheme now kicks in.
 		* The preferred URL scheme selection now works, rather than always detecting it automatically.
 Sorry for that!
-		* Social Images labels now correctly focus on the input field when clicked.
+		* Social Image selection labels now correctly focus on the input field when clicked.
 		* 301 redirect labels now correctly focus on the input field when clicked.
-		* The floating title placeholder is now correctly recalculated on resize.
 		* The floating title placeholder's offset is now perfectly calculated and no longer uses the padding of the input box, but an actual typographic space instead.
+		* The floating title placeholder is now also correctly recalculated on resize.
 		* The sitemap location URLs are now correct on subdirectory installations.
 			* This now makes pinging of the sitemap work on those installations too.
 		* The robots.txt file isn't generated on subdirectory installations.
 This is intended, and the link has now been omitted from the settings.